 The important thing to realise is that we are dealing with two different tissues, fat and muscle.
 Since they are two different tissues they both change their volume for different reasons.

-Or as we say in Red Delta language, fat and muscle have different root knowledges.
+Or as we say in Red Delta language, fat and muscle have different root causes.

-The root knowledge for fat comes from the calorie balance.
-If you’re putting on fat it means you’re eating more than you need to.
-If you lose it, it means you’re burning more than you’re eating within a given amount of time.
+The root cause for fat comes from the calorie balance.
+If you’re putting on fat it means you’re eating more calories than your body can use.
+If you lose fat, it means you’re burning more than you’re eating within a given amount of time.

 In simpler terms, fat is more about diet and muscle is more about exercise.